JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 ![polynomial_explained](./polynomial.svg)

-The indentation is not necessary as opposed to other languages such as Python, due to the existence of the `end` keyword, however it is strongly recommended to use it, see [style guide](https://docs.julialang.org/en/v1/manual/style-guide/#Style-Guide).
+Due to the existence of the `end` keyword, indentation is not necessary as opposed to other languages such as Python, however it is strongly recommended to use it, see [style guide](https://docs.julialang.org/en/v1/manual/style-guide/#Style-Guide).

-Though there are libraries/IDEs that allow us to step through Julia code (`Rebugger.jl` [link](https://github.com/timholy/Rebugger.jl) and `VSCode` [link](https://www.julia-vscode.org/docs/stable/userguide/debugging/)), here we will explore the code interactively in REPL by evaluating pieces of code separately.
+Though there are libraries/IDEs that allow us to step through Julia code (`Debugger.jl` [link](https://github.com/JuliaDebug/Debugger.jl) and `VSCode` [link](https://www.julia-vscode.org/docs/stable/userguide/debugging/)), here we will explore the code interactively in REPL by evaluating pieces of code separately.

 ### Basic types, assignments and variables
 When defining a variable through an assignment we get the representation of the right side, again this is different from the default behavior in Python, where the output of assignments `a = [-19, 7, -4, 6]` or `x = 3`, prints nothing.
 Internally Julia returns the result of the `display` function.